-NuLegacy Gold Corporation (the "Company" or "NuLegacy") was incorporated on May 19, 2009 in the Province of British Columbia.
-The company has under option the 116 square km Red Hill Project in the well-established and prolific Cortez gold trend and the 90 square km Wood Hills South Project in the newly emerging Pequop gold trend of Nevada.
-The company's objective is to discover and vend significant multi-million ounce Carlintype replacement gold deposits.
-It utilizes highly focused exploration programs employing sophisticated techniques for targeting multi-million ounce deposits.
+NuLegacy Gold Corporation (the "Company" or "NuLegacy") was incorporated on May 19, 2009 in the province of British Columbia.
+The Company has under option the 116 square km Red Hill Project in the well-established and prolific Cortez gold trend and the 90 square km Wood Hills South Project in the newly emerging Pequop gold trend of Nevada.
+The Company's objective is to discover and vend significant multi-million ounce Carlintype replacement gold deposits.
+It utilizes highly-focused exploration programs employing sophisticated techniques for targeting multi-million ounce deposits.

-Effective December 9, 2010, the Company listed on the TSX Venture Exchange, having the symbol NUG as a Tier 2 mining issuer and is in the process of exploring its mineral properties.
-Management has not yet determined whether these properties contain mineral reserves that are economically recoverable.
+On December 9, 2010, the Company began trading on the TSX Venture Exchange under the symbol NUG as a Tier 2 mining issuer.
+The Company is in the process of exploring its mineral properties and has yet to determine whether these properties contain mineral reserves that are economically recoverable.

-The Company has not earned revenues from its exploration activity and is considered to be in the exploration stage.
+The Company has not earned revenues from its exploration activities and is considered to be in the exploration stage.